cvisionai/tator-py/docs/TatorApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **update_media_type**
-> MessageResponse update_media_type(id, inline_object4=inline_object4)
+> MessageResponse update_media_type(id, media_type_update=media_type_update)

-Interact with an individual media type.
-A media type is the metadata definition object for media.
-It includes file format, name, description, and (like other entity types) may have any number of attribute types associated with it.
+Update state type.
+A state type is the metadata definition object for a state.
+It includes association type, name, description, and (like other entity types) may have any number of attribute types associated with it.

 ### Example